ThomasWeinert/FluentDOM/README.md

 Since XPath is supported by the ext/dom extension, no extra parsing need to be done.
 This should be faster processing the selectors and btw it was easier to implement.

+But FluentDOM 5 can use CSS selectors with the help of a converter library.

 ### 2) Text nodes

 With a few exceptions FluentDOM handles text nodes just like element nodes.